wpfadenhauer/Global-Invasion-Rates/README.md

 3. Final_Climates.Rmd
     * Alters December_Database_Backup.csv to become January_Climate_Overlaps_Removed_Backup.csv.
     * Calculates average invasion rates for the 5 major Köppen climates (Tropical, Arid, Temperate, Continental, Polar) as well as islands and mainlands within each of those 5 major climates (data for Figure 3 in the manuscript).
 Also includes the corresponding confidence intervals and significance testing for this data.
     * Calculates invasion rates for "climate flows" (data for Supplemental Figure S1 in the manuscript).

+2. Table1.Rmd
+    * Calculates all the numbers found in Table 1 in the manuscript.